-Operation Ceasefire is an action item from the City's Marshall Plan and is a multi-disciplinary approach to the most at-risk violent offenders.
-Operation Ceasefire fits under the Department's Violence Reduction Initiative philosophies through strong community collaborations, coupled with the law enforcement of continuing violent offenders.
+- Operation Ceasefire is an action item from the City's Marshall Plan and offers a multi-disciplinary approach to the most at-risk violent offenders.

-The Police Department has expanded the Neighborhood Watch programs citywide but has also created Business Watch and Crime-Free Multi-Housing programs.
+- Citywide Neighborhood Watch programs also include Business Watch and Crime-Free Multi-Housing programs.

-The Police Department has expanded community outreach and two-way communication through new avenues and social media such as Facebook and text-tipping (which allows for anonymous tips via computer or cell phone).
+- We offer wwo-way communication with the community through social media such as Facebook and text-tipping, which allows anonymous tips via computer or cell phone.

 Increased Law Enforcement Collaborations

-The Stockton Police Department understands a regional approach is necessary to address crime and the quality of life in our community.
+- The Stockton Police Department understands a regional approach helps address crime and the quality of life in our community on all fronts.

 Expanded Outreach and Volunteer Programs

-Crime Stoppers, the Police Chaplaincy, the Stockton Police Youth Activities League, and now the Sentinel Program (an additional volunteer program similar to the VIPS program but for all adult ages) have been expanded.
+- Citizen input has helped expand Crime Stoppers, the Police Chaplaincy, the Stockton Police Youth Activities League, and now the Sentinel Program, a volunteer program for all adult ages.